Name: Gordon Alexander

 Title: Healthcare Industry Technical Leader, IBM Innovation Space

-What is your role with the HHS Innovation Exchange?
+What is your role with the HHS/IBM Innovation Exchange?

 My role is to provide technical direction and to act as a “trusted advisor” by providing innovative thought leadership in the selection, architecture, development and recommendation of technology solutions and strategies to address business opportunities and challenges within the healthcare industry.
 I draw upon IBM’s methodologies and intellectual capital to utilize our best practices in support of innovation and rapid prototyping such as IBM Design Thinking and Agile Development.
 I help the project teams understand, assess, and transform healthcare services in order to leverage new and emerging technologies such as Cloud Computing, Big Data, Analytics, Mobile, API, Blockchain and Cognitive solutions such as IBM Watson.